 The salary for any possible job that you might select for a career will have floor and ceiling values.
 For a cashier in a fast food restaurant, the two are very close together and very low.
 When a position requires more expertise, either physical or mental, both values will be higher.
 Working as an Oracle database administrator requires a considerable amount of knowledge.
 This makes the floor and ceiling values fairly high and they are also quite far apart.
 What moves someone up from the floor value for a given job is how skilled or knowledgeable they are compared with other people in the same field.
 One of the best ways to become a better DBA is to work as one five days a week for many years.
 The longer someone is an administrator, the more they learn about how to maintain, diagnose, and tune the Oracle database.

-However, when studying for certification exams, novice DBAs (and experienced DBAs to a lesser degree) can learn about aspects of the Oracle database they have not yet encountered during their daily routine.
+When studying for certification exams, however, novice DBAs (and experienced DBAs to a lesser degree) can learn about aspects of the Oracle database they have not yet encountered during their daily routine.
 This means that preparing for certification exams will accelerate the process of acquiring knowledge about the database.
 An Oracle professional who actively works to become better at doing their job will also become more valuable to employers.
 As you become more skilled, most employers will recognize this and raise your salary accordingly.
 If you find yourself working for an employer who does not recognize the effort you put into increasing your knowledge, certifications fit really well on resumes.
 This can help you find an employer who will recognize your skills.

 If you become very knowledgeable about the Oracle database — either as a database administrator, or a developer, or via one of the Oracle Applications tracks, then you should be able to find an employer willing to pay for that knowledge.
 Certifications are not the only way to gain that knowledge, but they are a very visible way to gain it because you get professional recognition for having completed them.
 Certifications may not be able to earn you money directly, but used wisely, they can certainly help you to earn more over the course of your career.